 - If you will be a first-year student in the fall, be sure to complete an application for admission to the college(s) you hope to attend and apply for financial aid.

-- Fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov/.
+- Fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 The FAFSA is the required application for federal financial aid programs, the need-based Oregon Opportunity Grant, the Oregon Promise grant, and many scholarships.
-Complete your FAFSA as soon as possible after it opens on October 1, 2019, if you plan to attend college anytime between fall 2020 and summer 2021.
-DACA and other undocumented students can submit the Oregon Student Aid Application (ORSAA), which is an alternative to the FAFSA.
+Complete your FAFSA as soon as possible after it opens on October 1, 2020, if you plan to attend college anytime between fall 2021 and summer 2022.
+DACA and undocumented students in Oregon can submit the Oregon Student Aid Application (ORSAA), which is the Oregon alternative to the FAFSA.
 Students who complete the ORSAA will be considered for state grants and some private scholarships.
 Be sure to submit a new FAFSA or ORSAA each year you plan to attend college.
 The sooner you submit your FAFSA or ORSAA each year, the better your chances of being selected for financial aid programs that have limited funds.

-- Apply for scholarships for the 2020-21 academic year by filling out the online “OSAC scholarship application” administered by the Office of Student Access and Completion (OSAC), and explore the scholarships offered at www.OregonStudentAid.gov.
-OSAC offers one common application for more than 600 scholarship programs that pertain to academic and career choices; specific populations; employers and membership organizations; and the high school from which the student graduated.
-The deadline is March 1, 2020, and applications submitted by February 15 qualify for an early bird review and a chance to win a $1,000 scholarship.
+- Apply for scholarships for the 2021-22 academic year by filling out the online “OSAC scholarship application” administered by the Office of Student Access and Completion (OSAC), and explore the scholarships offered at www.OregonStudentAid.gov.
+Completing the online application lets you apply to more than 600 scholarship programs that pertain to academic and career choices; specific populations; employers and membership organizations; and the high school from which the student graduated.
+The deadline is March 1, 2021, and applications submitted by February 15 qualify for an early bird review and a chance to win a $1,000 scholarship.

 - Research which school and programs will best help you meet your goals by browsing campus websites, contacting admissions offices, or accessing the Oregon Career Information System at many schools, libraries, and all Oregon Employment Department offices.
 You can also use the U.S. Department of Education’s College Navigator website (https://nces.ed.gov/collegenavigator/) to search for colleges, build a list, and view side-by-side comparisons of costs and other features for up to four colleges at a time.

 - Contact financial aid offices and research college costs at the schools you are thinking of attending.
 Financial aid offices will have information about campus-based awards and application deadlines.
 They will also require FAFSA data (see page 20).
-Average costs for Oregon students are listed on the previous page, but individual student budgets vary by school and program of study.
+Average costs for Oregon students are listed here, but individual student budgets vary by school and program of study.